OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ...
 ```

-Another alternative is to use `netstat` command, which also provides information about the network activity for the complete system in a more readable format, and can be easily filtered as per our requirements, for instance for a given pid.
+Another alternative is to use the `netstat` command, which also provides information about the network activity for the complete system in a more readable format, and can be easily filtered as per our requirements, for instance for a given pid.

 ```
 angler:/ # netstat